guffre/mglib/README.md

 # mglib

-**mglib** is a work-in-progress Windows library that contains code that I don't want to rewrite over and over again, mostly for Red Team type development.
+**mglib** is a work-in-progress Windows library that contains code that I don't want to rewrite over and over again.
+Some of it just interesting stuff, but its mostly for Red Team type development.
 It currently provides a set of utilities for working with Windows privileges, performing process injection, editing the registry, and computing lightweight hashes.
 The library can be linked statically (`.lib`) or used dynamically via a compiled `.dll`.

 ---